-To demonstrate these formatting options, we are going to use the Line Chart that we created earlier.
-Please refer Power BI Line Chart article to understand the steps involved in creating a Line chart.
+To demonstrate these Power BI Line Chart formatting options, we use the Line Chart that we created earlier.
+Please refer to the Power BI Line Chart article.

 How to Format Line Chart in Power BI

 Please click on the Format button to see the list of formatting options that are available for this Line Chart.

 Use this General Section to Change the X, Y position, Width, and height of a Line Chart

 Format Legend of a Line Chart in Power BI

 To display or enable the Legend, Please select the Power BI Legend region and toggle the option from Off to On.
 Use the Position drop down box to change the legend position.

 As you can see, we added the Legend Title as Money, Legend Position as Top Center.
 And we also changed the Color to Brick Red, Font family to Georgia, and text size to 20.

 Format X-Axis of a Line Chart in Power BI

 The following are the list of options that are available for you to format the Horizontal axis or X-Axis.
 As you can see from the screenshot below, we change the Color to Dark Grey, Font style to Candara, Text Size to 12.